Bathers at Asnières

-Bathers at Asnières (Une Baignade, Asnières) is an 1884 oil on canvas painting by French artist Georges Pierre Seurat, the first of his two masterpieces on the monumental scale.
+Bathers at Asnières (Une Baignade, Asnières) is an 1884 oil on canvas painting by the French artist Georges Pierre Seurat, the first of his two masterpieces on the monumental scale.
 The canvas is of a suburban, placid Parisian riverside scene.
 Isolated figures, with their clothes piled sculpturally on the riverbank, together with trees, austere boundary walls and buildings, and the River Seine are presented in a formal layout.
 A combination of complex brushstroke techniques and a meticulous application of contemporary color theory bring to the composition a sense of gentle vibrancy and timelessness.

 Seurat completed the painting of Bathers at Asnières in 1884, at 24 years old.
 He applied to the jury of the Salon of the same year to have the work exhibited there, only to be rejected.
-The Bathers continued to puzzle many of Seurat’s contemporaries, and the picture would only be widely acclaimed many years after the artist's death (age 31).
+The Bathers continued to puzzle many of Seurat’s contemporaries, and the picture would only be widely acclaimed many years after the artist's death at age 31.
 An appreciation of the piece's merits grew during the twentieth century; today it hangs in the National Gallery, London, where it is considered a highlight of the gallery’s collection of paintings.

 Location

 The spot depicted is just short of four miles from the centre of Paris.
 In fact, the figures on the river-bank are not in the commune of Asnières, but in Courbevoie, the commune bordering Asnières to the west.
 The bathers are in the River Seine.
 The slope forming most of the left hand side of the painting was known as the Côte des Ajoux, near the end of the rue des Ajoux, on the north bank of the river.
 Opposite is the island of la Grande Jatte, the east tip of which is shown as the slope and the trees to the right, and which Seurat has pictorially extended beyond its actual length.
 The Asnières railway bridge and the industrial buildings of Clichy are in the background.
-Locations such as this one were sometimes shown on French nineteenth century maps as Baignade (or, ‘bathing area’).
+Locations such as this one were sometimes shown on French nineteenth century maps as Baignade (or ‘bathing area’).

 Many artists painted canvases from this stretch of the Seine during the 1880s.
 As well as the Bathers, some of Seurat’s better known works to come from the vicinity include his The Seine at Courbevoie, A Sunday Afternoon on the Island of La Grande Jatte, and The Bridge at Courbevoie.